 Dental Implant Restoration

-The final part of the dental implant process is designing your implant crown, bridge, or full arch replacement.
-Dr. Terry O’Neill expertly plans the size, shape, and color of your dental implant restoration in order to achieve a perfect fit and natural appearance.
+The final part of the dental implant process in St. Paul, MN is designing your implant crown, bridge, or full arch replacement.
+Dr. O’Neill expertly plans the size, shape, and color of your dental implant restoration in order to achieve a perfect fit and natural appearance.
 The porcelain we use is both durable and esthetic.
 Your dental implant will match your surrounding teeth, blending in with your smile.
 No one will ever notice that it is not your natural tooth.

 Caring for Your Dental Implant

 One of the most convenient features of dental implants is that you can treat them as you would your natural teeth.
 Single dental implants placed at our St. Paul, MN dental office require only regular brushing, flossing, and professional dental cleanings to ensure that you avoid conditions such as periodontal disease, which can cause your dental implant to fail.